WHAT IT IS?

 IS A LUMBAR SYMPATHETIC BLOCK A PAINFUL PROCEDURE?

-Because a lumbar sympathetic block involves the insertion of a needle though skin as well as deep tissues, some pain is involved.
+Because a lumbar sympathetic block involves the insertion of a needle through the skin as well as deep tissues, some pain is involved.
 Your physician may, however, administer a local anesthetic using a very thin needle first, to numb the entire area where the block needle will be inserted.
 In order to make the procedure more tolerable, most patients also receive intravenous sedation.

 WHAT TO EXPECT AFTER A LUMBAR SYMPATHETIC BLOCK PROCEDURE